2018: Power up

 Mildread XI features a 6 wheel drive train with CIMple gearboxes.
 A polycord elevator system brings the basketball up to the shooter.
-The shooters is made up of 4 flywheels with a turning range of 360 degrees.
+The shooters are made up of 4 flywheels with a turning range of 360 degrees.
 The camera is able to track the reflective tape on the hoops and adjusts the shooter accordingly.
 The back of the robot carries a bridge lowering mechanism with a dummy wheel at the end to help successfully cross the bridge.

-Mildread X features a four bar parallel linkage arm, which reaches up to ten feet.
+Mildread X features a four-bar parallel linkage arm, which reaches up to ten feet.
 The arm also has a roller gripper and this lets us roll the tubes in and out as well as adjusting the angle of the tube up and down.
-The drive train uses a shifting gearbox so the robot can drive with control and speed.
+The drivetrain uses a shifting gearbox so the robot can drive with control and speed.

 This robot is compact so as not to flip over while we go over the bumps.
 The drive train is a continuous track to assist the robot when climbing bumps.

-Our robot has two main functions, the kicker and the arm.
+Our robot has two main functions, the kicker, and the arm.
 The kicker uses surgical tubing and a track to transfer energy to the ball.
 For the arm, use a scissor-lift design with more surgical tubing to allow the robot to lift itself.

 This robot dumps orbits balls to score points.
 To do this we built a dumper with a tilted wooden bottom and an open top.
 There is a pneumatics system attached to the door in the front that pulls the door down to release balls and pushes it back up to contain them.
-On the front of the robot we also have a claw-like device that moves up and down to trap empty cells for easy transportation across the playing field.
+On the front of the robot, we also have a claw-like device that moves up and down to trap empty cells for easy transportation across the playing field.

 2007: Rack ‘n’ Roll